 General and Exterior Areas

 The center of the Student Well-Being Hub features lobbies on both the north and south sides of the building, with a multipurpose room, warming room, gallery, and mothers’ room located in between.
-A large conference room sits between the Counseling Center and Collegiate Recovery and Intervention Services, while another large conference room and two smaller ones are positioned between Health Promotion & Wellness and the Camellia Center.
-Outside, the facility includes a courtyard to the west of the central wing and a meditation courtyard to the east.
+A large conference room sits between the Counseling Center and Collegiate Recovery and Intervention Services, while another large conference room and a smaller one are positioned between Health Promotion & Wellness and the Camellia Center.
+Another small conference room is positioned between the Camellia Center and the combined Dean of Students and Student Care & Well-Being space.
+Outside, the facility includes two courtyards, one to the east and one to the west of the central wing.
+The floor plan is subject to change.

 Naming Opportunities